Commercial Architecture in Leicester

 When discussing services with our existing clients we are sometimes surprised to learn they didn’t realise we assist with the design and construction of commercial buildings.
 Most think we only provide services associated with domestic appointments and, in particular, Listed Buildings or properties within Conservation Areas.

 Truth is, Walters Architects Leicester have always been involved in industrial units, trade parks and Masterplans.
 We enjoy the process of working with a variety of different commercial and industrial clients, understanding their needs and delivering their warehouses, service stations and offices.
-These building types, often affectionately know as ‘sheds’, can be a real challenge for our architectural and project management team because the main objective is to always maximise the commercial aspect of the site/building whilst being specific to unique and individual requirement.
+These building types, often affectionately known as ‘sheds’, can be a real challenge for our architectural and project management team because the main objective is to always maximise the commercial aspect of the site/building whilst being specific to unique and individual requirements.
 They are not overly concerned with aesthetics.
 That said, commercial projects can be attractive and are very interesting because they’re either very specific or extremely vague.
 A commercial hydrogen faculty is a lot more exact than a speculative ‘for sale’ trade park building.

 The Delivery Process –